kostina-digital/chess-network-project/docs/known-issues.md

 ## Local file storage is not production-scalable

-Uploaded avatars and post images are stored on the local filesystem.
-This is simple and effective for development, but it is not ideal for multi-instance deployments or ephemeral hosting environments.
+Uploaded avatars are stored under `/tmp/uploads/avatars` by default to avoid read-only `public` in serverless, so they are non-persistent across deploys.
+Post images still live under `public/uploads/posts`.
+A durable blob/storage backend is needed for production.

 ## News quality depends on external data